-H. Student Drug Test
+I. Student Drug Test

 A student who manifests an odor or residue from drugs, tobacco, and/or alcohol use; or appears incoherent or intoxicated establishes a reasonable suspicion for the Principal or Designee to administer a drug impairment assessment to the student without parent permission.
-If there is evidence from the drug evidence from the drug impairment assessment, the student will be disciplined for school drug policy infractions.
+If there is evidence from the drug impairment assessment, the student will be disciplined for school drug policy infractions.
 The school will call the Child Protective Services and report the incident to the Navajo Nation Law Enforcement.